 Fake Your Destiny with Great Success.
-Hey everyone, I hope you are well.
+Hello everyone, I hope you are well.
 In today’s post, I will be sharing nine steps to Fake Your Destiny with Great Success. *WARNING* Only read this if you have a great sense of humour! * Everyone talks about how to be successful through hard work and effort.
 Forget that!
 I’m going to take a different approach.
-I’m going to show you how to lose all your hard-earned money and fake your death (I mean destiny), and be successful at it.
+I will show you how to lose all your hard-earned money, fake your death (I mean destiny), and succeed.

 Fake Your Destiny With Great Success

 Step 1: Be A Sissy

 Being a sissy has nothing to do with physical strength and everything to do with mental strength.
-I know you want to succeed, but you’re too afraid to commit to your dream.
+I know you want to succeed but are afraid to commit to your dream.

 You’re scared to take chances.

 You want everything to be perfect before you can “take a risk”.

 That day will come when the hell and my mother’s famous spicy hot Sancocho soup freezes (author’s note: my money is on hell freezing over first).

 Nonetheless, don’t do anything until one of the following has occurred:

 - All the stars in the constellation have aligned themselves perfectly, you’ve spotted a once-extinct Dodo bird, or someone guarantees you will not fail.